ToruNiina/libasd/README.md

 ```

 To make the usage easier, libasd provides a proxy class to access each lines.
-It wraps frame class and enable you to access a particular line in the same way
+It wraps frame class and enable you to access a particular line as a container.
-as standard containers.
-In range-based for loops, this proxy classes are used
+In range-based for loops, this proxy classes are used instead of
-instead of `std::vector<pixel_type>::(const_)iterator`.
+`std::vector<pixel_type>::(const_)iterator`.

 You can use `std::vector<pixel_type>::(const_)iterator` if you want.